Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 Review of contributing factors

-Management should always be individualised based on symptoms, history, examination findings where relevant and appropriate testing.
+Management should always be individualised based on symptoms, medical history, examination findings where relevant and appropriate testing.

 Does Your Partner Need Treatment?